Flagsmith/flagsmith-docs/docs/deployment/overview.md

      [here](https://docs.influxdata.com/influxdb/v2.0/organizations/view-orgs/)
    - `INFLUXDB_BUCKET`: `flagsmith_api`
 5. Restart `docker-compose`
-6. Log into InfluxDB, create two new buckets called `flagsmith_api_downsampled_15m` and `api_prod_downsampled_1h`
-7. Create a new task with the following query.
+6. Create a new task with the following query.
 This will downsample your per millisecond api request data down to 15 minute blocks for faster queries.
 Set it to run every 15 minutes.

 ```text